 "Yes, Pony, I heard them.
 They will just have to wait until I finish eating," I said taking another bite.

 "Zeod Suriyamma, I don't care if you're eating, report to the training area now!" the voice on the intercom boomed.

 "I guess they heard me," I said to Pony.

 I took my last bite and went to the training arena.
 When I got there, they had me fight a Mightyena girl.

 "Well, we might as well get this over with," I said to myself.

-After having a conversation with two hybrids, I walked to my room.
+After having a conversation with two other hybrids, I walked to my room.
 That was what they called it.
 It was more like a stinking jail cell to me.
 The cell had a hard bed that was only good for sitting and that was pretty much it.
-The thing was designed so I couldn't get out.
-There was an automated door that let me in, since I couldn't get in by myself, but it wouldn't let me out; it only did that if I had another "fun" session of training in store.
+The thing was designed so I couldn't get out, unless I had another "fun" training session in store.

 I walked toward the door that literally smelt of pain and death.
 I stared, ramming the door with a horn in annoyance, denting it until it finally opened for me.
 As soon as I put a foot forward, the door slammed behind me, leaving me in a large room that resembled a colosseum.
 The ground was hard orange dirt, almost like the ground on Mars.
 I looked up angrily, watching the scientists staring down at me as if they were going to record everything I did.

 The other side of the room had a door similar to the one I had gone through.
 Out came a Lapras, the confused creature looking around before staring at me.
 Then, the trainer also came to the field; it was yet another despicable agent of Number 1.

 "Lapras, Ice Beam!" the grunt shouted as the Lapras reluctantly shot out a white, cold beam.
 I immediately felt frigid, realizing that I had been trapped; from my neck down, I was frozen solid.